aiwagan/behclone/README.md

 Non-trainable params: 0
 ____________________________________________________________________________________________________
 ```
-# Training approach
+# Dataset
+**_Is the training data chosen appropriately?_**
+The dataset is based on the training data available from the the udacity project, but I have added more data to it.
+The additional data comes from the driving on the Track 1 and A small bit of Track 2.

+The dataset is randomly split into 80/20 portions into training and testing sets.

+## Image Augmentation
+The data is augmented using the three basic techniques in my algorithm:
+1: Change in Brightness : The algorithm converts the image from RGB space to HSV space and
+ randomly modifies the H value.

+2: Random Shadow Generation : The random shadow is generated using the two top and two bottm positions where
+positions are chosen randomly.
+Then a random value is subtracted from the pixels inside that quadrilateral.

+3. Image random rotation : Image is randomly rotated with a small angle.

+4: Random Flip : Image is flipped horizontally and the steering angle is negated to balance the left and right turns in
+the driving data.

 # Experiments and Results
 Based on the results achieved it was observed the algorithm learned to drive on the Track 1
 without any major problem.
 Only real problem was the track 2 which has difficult lightening conditions which
 causes troubles for my model.
-Although my is able to cover most of track 2 it gets stuck at the end of the track which
+Although my model is able to cover most of track 2 it gets stuck at the end of
-highly curved.
-This problem can be solved by adding these curved portions to solve our proved
+the track which is highly curved.
+This problem can be solved by adding these curved portions which I intend

-Is the model architecture documented?

-The README provides sufficient details of the characteristics and qualities of the architecture, such as the type of model used, the number of layers, the size of each layer.
-Visualizations emphasizing particular qualities of the architecture are encouraged.

-Is the creation of the training dataset and training process documented?

-The README describes how the model was trained and what the characteristics of the dataset are.
-Information
- such as how the dataset was generated and examples of images from the dataset should be included.
+to do in future.
+All the settings were tested using the Fastest mode in the simulator with the lowest resolution.